Strawberry Stadium: Notable events

 The 1975 Louisiana High School Athletic Association Class AAAA state championship game was contested at Strawberry Stadium.
 St. Augustine, New Orleans' all-black, all-male Catholic high school, won its first LHSAA championship by defeating Covington High 35–13.
+Covington originally planned to host the title game at its 6,000-seat stadium in neighboring St. Tammany Parish, but estimates of a crowd larger than the Lions' facility could handle prompted the move to Hammond.